 Web Hosting, Software, and Apps for Bloggers

 There are a million useful online tools for bloggers, and over the past four years, I’ve tried a good many of them.
 These are the tools that I’m currently using.
-This list includes web hosting, subscription software, and WordPress plug-ins.
+This list includes web hosting, subscription software, and WordPress plug-ins that I find indispensable to run my business.

 I started my blogging career using Go Daddy as my host because it was super cheap.
 It worked fine when I had hardly any traffic, but as soon as things started picking up, I ran into problems.
 Customer support was awful, and they were constantly charging me extra for little issues.
 I was a bit frightened to make the switch, but after signing up with Flywheel, I’m so glad I did.